moo-man/WFRP4e-FoundryVTT/README.md

 - [The Horned Rat](https://foundryvtt.com/packages/wfrp4e-horned-rat/) - The penultimate volume of the five-part series of the Enemy Within campaign.
 Includes lore, spells, items, and weapons, and enemies centered on the Skaven and their wicked schemes.

 - [Empire in Ruins](https://foundryvtt.com/packages/wfrp4e-empire-ruins/) - The final part of the five-part series of grim and perilous Warhammer Fantasy Roleplay adventures.

+- [Archives of the Empire: Vol 2.](https://foundryvtt.com/packages/wfrp4e-archives2/) - A varied collection of excellent and entertaining expansions to any gaming table.

 **Unofficial**